yaragg/IGME330-Project-2/README.md

 # IGME330-Project-2
 A top down shooter with magic, for Rich Media Web App Development class.
 Made with the Phaser framework.
+[Play it online!](http://yaragg.github.io/IGME330-Project-2/)

 ##Credits